top of page

 Frequently Asked Questions

-What is the cost of competing?
 There are several options to pay for your journey, and we work with you to develop a payment plan and fundraising opportunities that suit your needs.
-Of course, you have the option of paying cash!
+In addition to fundraising opportunities, we accept check, card or cash as forms of payment.
+Please see your division page for a breakdown of required fees under the International Pageant tab.

 Are there any restrictions on age, gender, or marital status?